yzf750/general-notes/netcat (nc).md

-Netcat - Redirect file or HTTP header to a port
+Netcat - Redirect file or HTTP header to a remote port
 -------------------------------------------
 UDP redirect file to port 37
 ```